-Dolby Volume
+■ Dolby Volume

-See "Dolby Volume" of "Audio Adjust" (→ page 51).
+See "Dolby Volume" of "Audio Adjust" (→ page 54).

-- This setting cannot be used in either of the following cases: - Direct listening mode is selected. - the multichannel analog input is selected. - any of the THX listening modes is selected, with "Loudness Plus" set to "On" or "Preserve THX Settings" set to "Yes" (→ page 50). - When "Dolby Volume" is set to "On", the "Dynamic EQ" and "Dynamic Volume" settings of all input selectors are switched to "Off".
+- This setting cannot be used in either of the following cases: - Direct listening mode is selected. - the multichannel analog input is selected. - any of the THX listening modes is selected, with "Loudness Plus" set to "On" or "Preserve THX Settings" set to "Yes" (→ page 52). - When "Dolby Volume" is set to "On", the "Dynamic EQ" and "Dynamic Volume" settings of all input selectors are switched to "Off". - When "Sound Program" is enabled, the setting must be made with the "Sound Program Edit".

-See "Audyssey" in "Source Setup" (→ page 52).
+See "Audyssey" in "Source Setup" (→ page 56).

-Dynamic EQ
+■ Dynamic EQ

-See "Dynamic EQ" in "Source Setup" (\rightarrow page 52).
+See "Dynamic EQ" in "Source Setup" (→ page 56).

-Dynamic Volume
+■ Dynamic Volume

-See "Dynamic Volume" in "Source Setup" (→ page 53).
+See "Dynamic Volume" in "Source Setup" (→ page 57).

 - These technologies can be used when all the following conditions are met: - Room Correction and Speaker Setup is completed.
-Note that "Audyssey" requires the "Audyssey MultEQ XT Full Calibration" method. - Any listening mode other than Direct is selected. - A pair of headphones is not connected. - multichannel analog input is not selected. - The setting is stored individually for each input selector. - "Dynamic EQ" and "Dynamic Volume" cannot be selected when any of the THX listening modes is selected, with "Loudness Plus" set to "On" or "Preserve THX Settings" set to "Yes". - When "Dynamic EQ" is set to "On" or "Dynamic Volume" is set to anything else than "Off", "Dolby Volume" will be switched to "Off".
+Note that "Audyssey" requires the "Audyssey MultEQ XT32 Full Calibration" method. - Any listening mode other than Direct is selected. - A pair of headphones is not connected. - multichannel analog input is not selected. - The setting is stored individually for each input selector. - "Dynamic EQ" and "Dynamic Volume" cannot be selected when any of the THX listening modes is selected, with "Loudness Plus" set to "On" or "Preserve THX Settings" set to "Yes" (→ page 52). - When "Dynamic EQ" is set to "On" or "Dynamic Volume" is set to anything else than "Off", "Dolby Volume" will be switched to "Off". - When "Sound Program" is enabled, the setting must be made with the "Sound Program Edit".